Clinical Article

 PBS statusPBAC recommended — awaiting listing

-The distinction matters: Ozempic is indicated for type 2 diabetes.
-Wegovy is indicated for chronic weight management.
+The distinction matters: Ozempic is indicated for type 2 diabetes (doses up to 2mg).
+Wegovy is indicated for chronic weight management (maintenance dose 2.4mg).
 Same molecule, different dose, different indication.
+They should not be used together.

 How Semaglutide Works for Weight Loss